Fake news in the United States: 1900: Theodore Durrant innocence

-An "alleged confession" by the pastor of San Francisco's Immmanuel Baptist Church that it was he who had murdered Blanche Lamont and Minnie Williams in a well-publicized 1895 murder case was "going the rounds" in a "fake report."
+An "alleged confession" by the pastor of San Francisco's Immanuel Baptist Church that it was he who had murdered Blanche Lamont and Minnie Williams in a well-publicized 1895 murder case was "going the rounds" in a "fake report."
 Theodore Durrant was hanged for the crimes in 1898.
 The San Francisco Examiner, responding to a query, denied the report and called it a "false rumor."

 The Auburn (Nebraska) Granger editorialized that the fake "adds further proof, if further proof be needed, that newspaper reports are unreliable and not to be depended upon."
 The Coffeyville (Kansas) Gaslight said: "The story was very cleverly concocted stating that the minister, on his deathbed, had made a full confession of the crime and that Durrant, who was convicted on purely circumstantial evidence, had been fully vindicated.
 It now turns out that the story is a fake from beginning to end."